 The Ice Cube Method

-With this method, you make a small indent in the burger and place an ice cube in that indent.
+With the ice cube method to keep your hamburger flat, all you do is make a small indent in the burger and place an ice cube in that indent.

 The theory behind this one is that the ice cub will keep the center of the burger cooler and will slowly melt.
-This is preventing the burger from plumbing up.
+This prevents the burger from plumbing up.